blajoie/c-world-encode/README.md

                         subset of chromosomes to extract, [+] = all, [-] =
                         none, zoom selected overrides --chrs (default:
                         ['default'])
-  --maxdim MAX_DIMENSION
+  --elementexten ELEMENTEXTEN
+                        bp extension for all elements, +/- bp to start/end of each element (default: 0) --maxdim MAX_DIMENSION
                         maximum dimension of allxall matrix - else cis only (default: 4000)